IntroToCode/Spring22_Recipes_Codemates6/dinner/readme.md

-Spaghetti with Meatballs
+## Spaghetti with Meatballs

 ## Servings: 4 people

 ## Time to prepare: 15min

 ## Ingredients:
-Meatballs, tomato sauce
+Meatballs, tomato sauce, freshly grated Parmesan, plus more for serving, extra-virgin olive oil, salt & pepper

 ## Equipment needed:
-Pan, stove, spetula
+Pan, stove, spatula, strainer

 ## Steps for preparation:
 1. Heat the pan with olive oil on medium heat
 2. Once heated, add meatballs to the pan
-3. After 5min, add tomato sauce
+3. After 5 min, add tomato sauce
-4. cover the lid and let it cook for 5 more min
+4. Cover the lid and let it cook for 5 more min
 5. Viola!

-### Notes:
+## Notes:
 Remember, good Italian pasta takes time.

-### Codemates #
+### Codemates #6